 - 4 To add promotion groups, do any of the following: - If no promotion groups exist, click Add to define the highest-level group. - The new group is added below the selected group.
 If there are existing promotion groups, select a group and click Add. - To add an additional lowest-level promotion group, select the existing lowest-level group and click Add.
 You must move the group to the same level as the existing lowest-level group.
-See Step 6 for how to move a promotion group. - 5 To rename any of the promotion groups, select the promotion group you want to rename, click Rename, and enter a new name for the promotion group. - To move a promotion group up or down in the promotion model hierarchy, select the promotion group and click Move.
+See Step 6 for how to move a promotion group. - 5 To rename any of the promotion groups, select the promotion group you want to rename, click Rename, and enter a new name for the promotion group. - 6 To move a promotion group up or down in the promotion model hierarchy, select the promotion group and click Move.
 A dialog box appears that lets you select the new parent promotion group of the group you want to move.

 - 7 To delete any of the promotion groups, select the promotion group and click Delete.
-All promotion groups below the deleted group will also be deleted. - 8 Click OK.
+All promotion groups below the deleted group will also be deleted. - To configure the default revision lookup behavior for Get and Checkout operations, select one of the following from the Lookup options for Get and Checkout Dialog list: